Estimate Time5 min

 Separately managed accounts (SMAs) combine the professional management of a mutual fund with some of the customization opportunities of doing it yourself.
 In an SMA, you invest directly in the individual bonds, but they are managed by professionals who make decisions based on factors such as current market conditions, interest rates, and the financial circumstances of bond issuers.
 Find out more about separately managed accounts.

-Whatever your bond investing goals, professionally managed mutual funds or separately managed accounts can help you.
-You can run screens using the Mutual Fund Evaluator on Fidelity.com.
-If you are looking for a high-quality intermediate-term fund, here are some ideas from the Fidelity Mutual Fund Evaluator, as of April 15, 2024.
+Whatever your bond investing goals, professionally managed mutual funds, active ETFs, or separately managed accounts can help you.
+You can run screens using the Mutual Fund Evaluator and ETF/ETP Screener on Fidelity.com.
+Here are some ideas as of June 25, 2024.

 ETFs

-• iShares Core US Aggregate Bond ETF (AGG)
+• iShares Core US Aggregate Bond ETF ()

-• iShares Core Total USD Bond Market ETF (IUSB)
+• iShares Core Total USD Bond Market ETF ()

 Research bonds quickly and easily